Can’t Take 10,000 Steps a Day? Do This Instead

-In the year-long study, published in the journal Medicine & Science in Sports & Exercise, Oregon State researchers found that although people who took more steps each day were typically healthier than those who took fewer steps, speed made a difference.
-Those who took 5,000 to 7,000 steps at a faster pace scored similar health benefits, including things like smaller waist circumference, lower blood pressure, and reduced BMI and cholesterol levels.
+In the year-long study, Oregon State University researchers found that although people who took more steps each day were typically healthier than those who took fewer steps, speed made a difference.
+Those who took 5,000 to 7,000 steps at a faster pace scored similar health benefits, including things like smaller waist circumference, lower blood pressure and reduced BMI and cholesterol levels.

-Based on these findings, study co-author John Schuna, Jr., PhD, assistant professor of kinesiology at OSU’s College of Public Health and Human Sciences, recommends aiming to take 3,000 steps each day at a brisk pace, which may be 100 or more steps per minute for two and a half hours, or 150 minutes, each week.
+Based on these findings, study co-author John Schuna, Jr., PhD, assistant professor of kinesiology at OSU’s College of Public Health and Human Sciences, recommends aiming to take 3,000 steps each day at a brisk pace—about 100 or more steps per minute for two and a half hours, or 150 minutes, each week.

-This healthy target fits with the guidelines of both the CDC and the Department of Health and Human Services, which advise that healthy adults get at least 150 minutes of moderate intensity activity or 75 minutes of vigorous aerobic activity each week.
-Examples of moderate intensity workouts include brisk walking, yoga, pushing a lawn mower, gardening, or riding a bike under 10 mph; examples of vigorous intensity activity include jumping rope, running, jogging, biking over 10 mph, and hiking uphill.
+This healthy target fits with the guidelines of both the CDC and the Department of Health and Human Services, which advise that healthy adults get at least 150 minutes of moderate-intensity activity or 75 minutes of vigorous aerobic activity each week.
+Examples of moderate-intensity workouts include brisk walking, yoga, pushing a lawnmower, gardening or riding a bike under 10 mph; examples of vigorous activity include jumping rope, jogging, running, biking faster than 10 mph and hiking uphill.

-Most experts agree that a mix of high intensity and moderate intensity workouts yield the best results, however, if you’re dedicated to reaching your 10,000 steps each day via walking, try to take 3,000 of those steps at a faster pace.
-But some exercise is certainly better than none, so if you can spare only 60 seconds to sweat, try these exercises that will transform your body.
+Most experts agree that a mix of high intensity and moderate-intensity workouts yield the best results.
+However, if you’re dedicated to reaching your 10,000 steps each day via walking, try to take 3,000 of those steps at a faster pace.